 One of the advantages of getting your resident visa before you move to the Philippines is that if the visa is issued abroad, then it is permanent.
 You only have to go through the process one time.
 If you wait and apply for your resident visa while you are in the Philippines, then the visa is probationary and is good for only 1 year.
 If you make it through the first year without getting into any legal problem, then you can apply for a permanent visa.

 Get a Mail Drop

 What is a mail drop?
 Well, I mean a place where your US mail can be sent and then forwarded to you in the Philippines.
 Maybe you have a brother, a child or a close friend who would do this for you.
 I don’t recommend that.
 Why?
 Because mostly these kinds of people tire of doing it after a while, and the service they provide becomes irregular.
 Instead, there are lots of companies that will do this for you.
-For this type of service, I use a company called Anytime Mailbox.
 They will receive your mail for you and forward it to you (either on a schedule or at your request).
 Of course, there are fees involved in the service, but it is very reliable.
-I have had good results with the service at Anytime Mailbox.
 Surely, at least in your early years of living in the Philippines, you will still get US mail from time to time, so it is important to have a way to receive it.
 A mail drop like this will solve that problem.

 Sell your house?